stoplightio/docs/articles/enterprise/components/exporter-overview.md

 # SL_API_HOST is the URL to the Stoplight API
 SL_API_HOST="https://stoplight-api.internal.example.com:3030"

-# SL_EXPORTER_HOST is the full URL to the Stoplight Gitlab instance
+# SL_EXPORTER_HOST is the full URL to the Stoplight GitLab instance
 SL_EXPORTER_HOST="https://stoplight-exporter.internal.example.com"

 # SL_PREVIEW_HOST is the full URL to the Stoplight Preview instance
 SL_PREVIEW_HOST="https://stoplight-preview.internal.example.com"
 ```

-Be sure to customize any variable above as needed.
+Be sure to customize any of the variables above as needed.

 #### Starting the Service